comptotherescue/MotionDetector/README.md

 #	This project was developed to record accidents and suspicious activities when nobody is around.

-#	 The System is fed with the continuous frames of images which is analysis and checks if the frames are same for a given amount of time.
+#	 The System is fed with the continuous frames of images which does analysis and checks if the frames are same for a given amount of time.

 #	If the frames are repeating then if stops recording, but the analysis of frames is continuous process.